sigasi/sigasi_insights/content/manual/tools.md

 can terminate a simulation by clicking the **Stop** icon
 ![](/img/icons/stop.png).

-When you launch a simulation, Sigasi Studio opens a new console in the [Console View][views#console-view] You can switch between different consoles by clicking the ![icon console display](/img/icons/icon_con_disp_console.png)-icon.
+When you launch a simulation, Sigasi Studio opens a new console in the [Console View](/manual/views#console-view) You can switch between different consoles by clicking the ![icon console display](/img/icons/icon_con_disp_console.png)-icon.

 {{< figure src="/img/manual/launch_simulation_console.png" >}}